 What Can Good Estate Planning Do For You?

-- Provide instruction for your care & that of your loved ones in the event of your disability.
+- Provide instruction for your care and that of your loved ones in the event of your disability.

 - Be effective if you move to or own property in another state.

-- Avoid probate & the associated legal costs.
+- Avoid probate and the associated legal costs.

-- Control all of your property, including pensions & life insurance.
+- Control all of your property, including pensions and life insurance.

 - Allow you to leave explicit instructions for the care of your loved ones.

-- Create protective trusts & asset protection for your young children, disadvantaged children, adult children & grandchildren.
+- Create protective trusts and asset protection for your young children, disadvantaged children, adult children and grandchildren.

 - Provide federal estate tax planning or governmental assistance planning.